apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ## Logging

 Qpid Broker-J uses **slf4j** API for logging.
 The **slf4j** abstraction allows to plug-in any logging framework.
-The logback logging framework is used by the broker.
-However, it is optional.
-Any other framework can be used with the Broker if required.
+The **logback** logging framework is used by the Broker.
+Though, only  handful of modules (`qpid-broker` containing code for starting the broker and logging-logback plugins implementing management functionality) have compile time dependency to **logback**.
+The  rest of Broker modules including `qpid-broker-core` and plugins modules (except for logging-logback plugins) depend only on **slf4j** API.
+The Broker can be easily started without logback dependent modules.
+Any other logging framework can be used with the Broker if required.

-`VirtualHost` logs can be segregated from other `VirtualHost` and `Broker` logs in order to isolate applications on dedicated VirtualHosts from each other.
-Thus, specific `VirtualHost` users would be able to access their logs without seeing Broker logs not related to the `VirtualHost` or logs from other applications on different VirtualHosts.

-The Broker defines a number of `ConfigutredObject` categories to be able to dynamically configure logging settings at runtime and access generated logs from Broker management API.
+The Broker defines a number of `ConfiguredObject` categories to be able to dynamically configure logging settings at runtime and access generated logs from Broker management API.

- * `Logger`; responsible for accumulation of the logs
+ * *Logger* is responsible for production of logs
- * `InclusionRule`; governs what appears within accumulated logs

-Loggers can includes any number of InclusionRules for log collection.
+ * *InclusionRule* governs what appears within the logs.
+Loggers can include any number of InclusionRules for log collection.

+In order to isolate applications running on dedicated VirtualHosts from each other, the Broker provides separate `VirtualHost` logging API.
+If configured, the users of specific `VirtualHost` can access their logs without seeing logs not related to their `VirtualHost` (including logs from other applications on different VirtualHosts and Broker own logs).

-There are two hierarchy of loggers: Broker Loggers and VirtualHost Loggers.
+Thus, there are two sub-sets of logging API: Broker Logger Model and VirtualHost Logger Model.

 The class diagram below illustrates Broker Logger Model.